aument-lang/aument/docs/tour.md

 print y(1); // 3
 ```

 Aument's standard library provides some useful built-in functions.
-See the [stdlib reference manual](./au-stdlib.md) for more details.
+See its [reference manual](./au-stdlib.md) for more details.

 Functions have names that are fixed at parse time, and the number of arguments they take is always constant.
-If you're trying to call or define a function, and Aument can't find it,
+If you're trying to call or define a function, and Aument can't find it:

 ```
 def mistype() {}